team113sanger/Acral_Melanoma_PDX_models_LatAm_MesKit/README.md

 ### COSMIC data

-The Cancer Gene Census (CGC) data from [COSMIC](https://cancer.sanger.ac.uk/cosmic) is licensed and therefore no included in this repository, but it can be retrieved from the link.
+The Cancer Gene Census (CGC) data from [COSMIC](https://cancer.sanger.ac.uk/cosmic) is licensed and therefore not included in this repository, but it can be retrieved from the link.
 Specifically, the file `cancer_gene_census.v97.csv` is expected by the script `02-make_trees.R` (more details on run to run the scripts present in this repository are explained in the `Analysis` section below).

 ## Required software and environment